samuri51/chillybot/README.txt

 song play limit
 vote skipping
 room greeting
-various other features
-ability to toggle just about everything very easy to use! entirely script based just download node, run the script and your off!
+add songs to your bots playlist randomize your bots playlist skips stuck songs and gives others 20 seconds to skip various other features ability to toggle just about everything very easy to use! entirely script based just download node, run the script and your off!